-Although in brief, this presentation tried to capture the impact to shipping of a number of new technologies and the notion of 'Closer than you Think' has been clearly demonstrated, so don't be left behind.
+Although in brief, this presentation tried to capture the concept of new technologies in shipping in the new decade we are entering :2020's.

+The notion of 'Closer than you Think' has been clearly demonstrated, so don't be left behind.